EasyDynamics/oscal.io/_events/2023-07-maoc-meetup.md

 ---

-The July MAOC meetup will feature a presentation from DRT Strategies on their OSCAL journey to deliverying the first full OSCAL package submission to FedRAMP.
+The July MAOC meetup will feature a presentation from DRT Strategies on their OSCAL journey to delivering the first full OSCAL package submission to FedRAMP.

 The meeting location will be announced soon.